yipcma/camelCoin/README.md

 truffle console
 ```

-then try out commands from play.js
+then try out commands from play.js in the interactive truffle console in the terminal.